Purdue Fort Wayne visits Cleveland State after Enaruna’s 22-point game - WTOP News

 Cleveland; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Cleveland State plays the Purdue Fort Wayne Mastodons after Tristan Enaruna scored 22 points in Cleveland State’s 79-71 loss to the Green Bay Phoenix.
+BOTTOM LINE: Cleveland State hosts the Purdue Fort Wayne Mastodons after Tristan Enaruna scored 22 points in Cleveland State’s 79-71 loss to the Green Bay Phoenix.

-The Vikings have gone 9-0 in home games.
-Cleveland State is fifth in the Horizon League at limiting opponent scoring, giving up 72.9 points while holding opponents to 45.5% shooting.
+The Mastodons are 4-4 in conference matchups.
+Purdue Fort Wayne is 13-6 when it wins the turnover battle and averages 9.7 turnovers per game.

-Cleveland State’s average of 7.4 made 3-pointers per game this season is only 0.9 more made shots on average than the 6.5 per game Purdue Fort Wayne allows.
-Purdue Fort Wayne scores 11.5 more points per game (84.4) than Cleveland State gives up to opponents (72.9).
+Cleveland State averages 76.8 points, 5.2 more per game than the 71.6 Purdue Fort Wayne gives up.
+Purdue Fort Wayne has shot at a 47.8% rate from the field this season, 2.3 percentage points greater than the 45.5% shooting opponents of Cleveland State have averaged.

-The Vikings and Mastodons meet Saturday for the first time in Horizon League play this season.
+The Vikings and Mastodons square off Saturday for the first time in Horizon League play this season.

-TOP PERFORMERS: Enaruna is averaging 18.1 points and 6.7 rebounds for the Vikings.
-Tujautae Williams is averaging 13.0 points over the last 10 games for Cleveland State.
+TOP PERFORMERS: Drew Lowder averages 2.7 made 3-pointers per game for the Vikings, scoring 12.5 points while shooting 36.4% from beyond the arc.
+Enaruna is averaging 18.1 points and 6.7 rebounds over the past 10 games for Cleveland State.

-Mulder is averaging 6.4 points and 7.2 rebounds for the Mastodons.
-Quinton Morton-Robertson is averaging 3.1 made 3-pointers over the last 10 games for Purdue Fort Wayne.
+Quinton Morton-Robertson is shooting 44.5% from beyond the arc with 3.0 made 3-pointers per game for the Mastodons, while averaging 13.9 points and 1.5 steals.
+Jalen Jackson is shooting 47.7% and averaging 16.5 points over the past 10 games for Purdue Fort Wayne.

 LAST 10 GAMES: Vikings: 5-5, averaging 77.0 points, 35.2 rebounds, 13.2 assists, 7.9 steals and 4.0 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 77.7 points per game.